 In the Atrium the child explores prayer, scripture, liturgy, Holy Land geography, practical life, and art expression during a weekly 2-hour session.
 Could the Good Shepherd be calling your child to the Atrium?

 What are the different Atrium session levels and when do they meet?

-Atrium sessions are offered weekly 2-hour sessions between late September and May in multi-age levels.
+Atrium sessions are offered weekly 2-hour sessions between September and May in multi-age levels.
 Click the name of each level to learn more.